 - 39. First interval for a capital asset will commence from: - (a) the date of its acquisition, importation or supply if the capital asset is imported, acquired or supplied; - (b) the date the owner first uses the item where the capital asset is manufactured, produced, constructed, altered, extended, refurbished, fitted out or appropriated for use. ("Use" includes any use in the business.
 For buildings, "use" is usually the granting of a lease or physical occupation.
-"First use" will be the first time that any part of a constructed, altered, extended, refurbished or fitted out building is used); - (c) the date of registration where the owner is not a registered person when the capital asset was first used, or and ends on the last day of the tax year that coincides or corresponds with the first interval.
+"First use" will be the first time that any part of a constructed, altered, extended, refurbished or fitted out building is used);

-(d) the date when the owner should be registered where the owner is not a registered person when the capital asset was first used (i.e. in the case of late registration).
+- (c) the date of registration where the owner is not a registered person when the capital asset was first used, or - (d) the date when the owner should be registered where the owner is not a registered person when the capital asset was first used (i.e. in the case of late registration).